 - Reviews – go beyond the customer testimonial.
-Make sure you encourage happy customers to use Google and Facebook reviews to attract more of the same.
+Make sure you encourage happy customers to use Google My Business and Facebook reviews to attract more of the same.
 And consider leading online and print journals reviewing your products, too.

-Outside the native researching customer, you will also find you’ll see researching customers in action when your product is a big ticket item (travel, housing, vehicles), where passion is high (collectors, hobbyists) or in items such as IT equipment where feature comparison counts.
+You’ll see researching customers in action when your product is a big ticket item (travel, housing, vehicles), where passion is high (collectors, hobbyists) or in items such as IT equipment where feature comparison counts.

-The benefits of the Researcher customer:
+The benefits of the self Researching customer:

 - They know what they are buying, so they are low maintenance.
 When they do make contact for assistance, you better take them seriously though!

 - They know what they are getting into.
 So as long as your content marketing is an accurate depiction of how your product works, the things that may cheese off other customers are already taken into account with the Researcher.

 - Research-driven customers need a high level of information.
 This takes time, money and effort to build up.